tjltjl/plycutter/docs/installation.md

 This is copied from the github test action so it should work ok.

-On MacOS, the author uses conda to install the dependencies but there is no explicit list at the moment.
+On MacOS (and probably other OSes), you can use conda to install the dependencies using

+        conda env update --file environment.yml

+in the main plycutter directory.
+If you like, you can create a new conda environment for plycutter before doing this.